shahabvalizade/My-Wordpress-theme/readme.txt

 = Does this theme support any plugins? =

-shahab theme includes support for WooCommerce and for Infinite Scroll in Jetpack.
+Shahab Valizade Theme includes support for WooCommerce and for Infinite Scroll in Jetpack.

 == Changelog ==